sphericalcylinder/MetalCompute/README.md

 If you enable an install flag, the build flag will be automatically enabled as well.

 # This release
+- This is a big one!!
+- Globals
+  - TextureType has become TextureItemType
+  - vec, vec2, and vec3 are shorthands for std::vector
+  - Each texture dimension has its own storage size (MAX_TEXTURExD_SIZE)
 - Textures
-  - Multiple types (1d, 2d, 3d)
-  - I think i did it right
-  - Maybe not
+  - Added documentation
-  - Tests are written
+  - Tests are written and they pass
-  - Docs are not
+  - Small updates
 - CommandManager
-  - Only supports 2d textures for the time being
-  - I can't think of an elegant way to do multiple
+  - Support for 1d and 3d textures
+  - use loadTexture to load them
+  - if you really need to get them, use getTexture1,2,3D
+  - lots of ugly if statements in the code
+  - no docs yet
 - GPU
-  - Same problem as CommandManager

-Sorry this one took so long.
-I had finals the last two weeks.
-The docs are coming in the next commit.
+  - support for and 3d textures
+  - no 1d texture support (just use buffers/arrays)
+- Examples
+  - Seperate texture 2d and 3d examples
+  - No 1d texture examples (you can figure it out)

+I wrote the texure docs, but still need to write the new CommandManager and GPU docs.

 # Overview
 Read the docs [here](https://sphericalcylinder.github.io/MetalCompute/).
 I spent a lot of time